chiku/simple_validation/README.md

 Dependencies
 ------------

-These are no runtime dependencies for this gem.
-You need minitest to run the tests for this gem.
+There are no runtime dependencies for this gem.
+This gem runs with ruby 1.9+ or compatible versions.
+Ruby 1.8 isn't supported.
+Please use version 0.1.6 og simple_validation if you wish to use ruby 1.8.

 Installation
 ------------